Kebaya opera, Randai Macbeth, corporate zombies make the 20th 'Cammies' nominee list

 "Opportunities to restage a work are rare after its completion, and a powerful piece requires continuous performances to uncover and address issues.
 We also hope that the younger generation can experience our work, engaging in a dialogue with audiences from different eras," said Lok Kok Man, the show's director and producer.

-The Music category saw a shift towards fusion productions, blending tradition with innovation.
+The Music category saw a shift towards fusion productions.
 Opera Si La Bohemia reimagined Puccini’s classic with kebaya-clad performances, bridging Western opera with local cultural aesthetics.
-Its bold reinterpretation earned seven nominations, including Best Production Values, Best Visual Presentation, Best Musical Direction and Best Vocal Performance.
+Kl City Opera's bold reinterpretation earned seven nominations, including Best Production Values, Best Visual Presentation, Best Musical Direction and Best Vocal Performance.

-Meanwhile, Spice, Magic And Mystique by TAS Seni Teater Rakyat and KLPac received four nominations, including Best Production Values, Best Visual Presentation, Best Musical Direction and Best of 2024, with directors Mak Chi Hoe and Ian Chow incorporating Indonesian, Thai, and Tagalog influences into the performance.
+Meanwhile, Spice, Magic And Mystique by TAS Seni Teater Rakyat and KLPac received four nominations, including Best Production Values, Best Visual Presentation, Best Musical Direction and Best of 2024, with directors Mak Chi Hoe and Ian Chow incorporating regional influences into the performance.

-The theme of this year's Boh Cameronian Arts Awards "20 Years of Legacy: Igniting Inspiration for Tomorrow" pays tribute to past award recipients and their contributions to Malaysia’s performing arts industry.
-A special Best of 2024 award will be presented, alongside live performances from selected categories.
+This year's Boh Cameronian Arts Awards theme "20 Years of Legacy: Igniting Inspiration For Tomorrow" pays tribute to past award recipients and their contributions to the local performing arts industry.

 Follow us on our official WhatsApp channel for breaking news alerts and key updates!